Lean Six Sigma (LSS) Tools

 • Identify each CUSTOMER of the process and the OUPUT(s) that they received.

-• Identify each critical INPUT required and identify the SUPPLIER that provides it.
+• Identify each critical INPUT required for the process and the SUPPLIER that provides it.

 SIPOC Diagram Template